SiLVR: A Simple Language-based Video Reasoning Framework: Experiments

 \subsection{Main Results}

 \textbf{Video Reasoning Benchmarks.} We present our results on video reasoning benchmarks on the left side of Table~\ref{tab:main}.
-Our results indicate that \model~achieves the best performance on two reasoning benchmarks: Video-MMMU (comprehension) and Video-MMLU.
-Specifically, on Video-MMMU, \model~outperforms the prior best method, Kimi-k1.6~\cite{kimiteam2025kimik15scalingreinforcement} by a large margin (\textbf{+6.0\%}).
-It also significantly outperforms other strong proprietary models such as Gemini 1.5 Pro and GPT-4o by \textbf{29.2\%} and \textbf{22.7\%}, respectively.
-On Video-MMLU, \model~outperforms the previous state-of-the-art model Claude 3.5 Sonnet by a substantial \textbf{11.8\%}.
-Additionally, on MMVU, we observe that our modular framework, with DeepSeek-R1 as the LLM, outperforms the unified multimodal model DeepSeek-VL2 by a significant margin of \textbf{15.9\%}.
+Our results indicate that \model~achieves the strongest performance across all video reasoning benchmarks among open-source models such as Qwen-3-VL-72B and Video-R1.
+Additionally, \model~achieves the best performance on Video-MMLU, outperforming the previous state-of-the-art model Claude 3.5 Sonnet by a substantial \textbf{11.8\%}.
+On Video-MMMU, \model~outperforms strong proprietary models such as Gemini 2.5 Flash by \textbf{3.5\%}.
+Furthermore, on MMVU, we observe that our modular framework, with DeepSeek-R1 as the LLM, outperforms the unified multimodal model DeepSeek-VL2 by a significant margin of \textbf{15.9\%}.
 These results suggest that despite the simplicity of our approach, it delivers strong performance across a wide range of video-language reasoning tasks.

 \textbf{General Video Benchmarks.} We present our results on general video benchmarks on the right side of Table~\ref{tab:main}.
-Based on these results, we observe that \model~achieves state-of-the-art performance on three general benchmarks: Video-MME (long split, with subtitles), CGBench, and EgoLife.
-Specifically, on Video-MME and EgoLife, \model~outperforms the prior best performing method Gemini 1.5 Pro by \textbf{0.3\%} and \textbf{5.1\%}, respectively.
+Based on these results, we observe that \model~achieves state-of-the-art performance on three general benchmarks: VideoMME (long split, with subtitles), CGBench, and EgoLife.
+Specifically, on VideoMME and EgoLife, \model~outperforms the prior best performing method Gemini 1.5 Pro by \textbf{0.3\%} and \textbf{5.1\%}, respectively.
 On CGBench, \model~achieves 51.8\% accuracy, outperforming the previous state-of-the-art method Qwen-2-VL-72B by a significant \textbf{6.9\%} margin. \model~also surpasses strong proprietary models, outperforming GPT-4o by \textbf{6.9\%} and Claude 3.5 Sonnet by \textbf{11.5\%} on CGBench.
-Additionally, it is worth noting that Video-MME (long), EgoLife, and CGBench are designed for very long-form video understanding, with average video durations exceeding 60 minutes.
+Additionally, it is worth noting that VideoMME (long), EgoLife, and CGBench are designed for very long-form video understanding, with average video durations exceeding 60 minutes.
 Our strong results demonstrate that \model~is highly effective in comprehending long videos.